restx/restx/docs/ref-factory.md

     ){
         // Simple server will be returned first if found, otherwise jetty, and finally tomcat return simpleWebServerSupplier.or(jettyWebServerSupplier).or(tomcatWebServerSupplier).orNull();
     }
 }
 {% endhighlight %}

+### Multi injection

+The factory is able to inject all the components implementing a class or interface, you just need to use one of these types:

+- Iterable
+- Collection
+- List
+- Set
+- ImmutableList
+- ImmutableSet

+{% highlight java %}
+@Component
+public class MyComponent {
+    public MyComponent(List<MyDependency> dependencies) {
+       ...
+    }
+}
+{% endhighlight %}